 The Agreement will also support important reforms for the preschool sector, including boosting enrolment, attendance and trialling new outcomes measures for preschool.
 The department will work closely with the sector and provide further information on this as it becomes available.

-Starting in 2023, the NSW Government is making a landmark investment of $1.3 billion over 4 years to provide fee-relief for families with children in preschool.
+Starting in 2023, a $1.3 billion investment over 4 years will provide fee-relief for families with children in preschool.

 This initiative will replace the 2022 Start Strong Free Preschool program to continue fee relief for children aged 3-5 years old in community or mobile preschools.
 It will also provide fee relief for children aged 4-5 years old in long day care services for the first time.
 This will be in addition to the Australian Government’s Child Care Subsidy (CCS).

 Further information on Affordable Preschool is available on the Early Years Commitment webpage.

 Department of Education preschools will receive funding to provide the equivalent of 5 days a fortnight of affordable preschool for all children.